-When working with multiple tables, the UNION
+When working with multiple tables, the UNION and UNION ALL operator allows you to append the results

 of one query to another assuming that they have the same column count, order and data type.
 If you use

-, duplicate rows between the tables will be removed from the result.
+the UNION without the ALL, duplicate rows between the tables will be removed from the result.

 SELECT column, another_column